 There’s a 15.6-inch matte display on the Helios 300, with an IPS panel.

 Last year’s models came with a rather dim and color-mediocre LG Philips panel, but the 2018 update gets a much nicer AU Optronics panel, brighter and capable of covering a large color gamut, as you can see below.
+It’s also a 144 Hz panel, something to keep in mind.

 - Panel HardwareID: AU Optronics AUO60ED (B156HAN06.0);